mtlynch/mtlynch.io/content/posts/solo-developer-year-5/index.md

 | Fulfillment staff   | Assembling devices<br>Fulfilling orders<br>Customer service                                | Creating customer support playbooks<br>Assisting in marketing                                              |
 | Support engineers   | Answering technical support questions                                                      | Writing documentation<br>Writing blog posts<br>Investigating difficult bugs                                |
 | Software developers | Releasing new features<br>Fixing urgent bugs                                               | Refactoring code<br>Improving development experience<br>Creating automated tests<br>Fixing non-urgent bugs |

+If one person is sick or takes vacation for a week, the other person can pause their proactive work and still do all the time-sensitive tasks their counterpart was doing without it being a strain.

+For some roles, the balance isn't quite 50/50, but it's a good rule of thumb.

+### Worry when proactive work stops

+One of the more subtle downsides

+A lot of the work batches efficiently.
+If you're shipping one order, maybe it takes five minutes, but if you're shipping three orders, it maybe only takes eight minutes.
+You can print all the order slips at once and just drop them into three boxes, then tape them all up.

+So when orders went from 130/month to 200/month, I thought we were fine.
+It turned out that we had been running at near 100% capacity, and I never realized.

+If you're running at near-capacity, get stuck in an undesirable position of focusing only on short-term problems.
+As TinyPilot's sales grew, we realized it was time to switch to an external vendor to handle our order fulfillment.
+Except that by the time I realized it, we [didn't have time to make the switch](/retrospectives/2022/12/#we-dont-have-enough-time-to-save-ourselves-time).
+Researching improvements and implementing them takes time, so if you only have a small amount of spare capacity, you'll get stuck doing what you're doing.

+I had recently started thinking about transitioning fulfillment to a third-party logistics (3PL) vendor, and I was hoping the fulfillment team would do a lot of the legwork in figuring out how to translate our workflows to a 3PL.
+It turned out that

+Shipping two orders is only about 20% more time-consuming than shipping a single order.

 ### Be skeptical of customers who have no skin in the game